Finding a Top Financial Advisor Firm in Virginia

 Sullivan, Bruyette, Speros & Blayney, LLC opened its doors in 1991 and was founded by principals Gregory Sullivan, Peter Speros and James Bruyette, all of whom still work at the firm.
 It is now owned by holding company SBSB Holdings, LLC.

 This firm offers general financial planning and investment management.
 However, it does have subsections that include tax minimization, estate planning, retirement planning, insurance review and more.

 Sullivan, Bruyette, Speros & Blayney Investing Strategy

 Portfolios at SBSB are customized exactly to the needs of clients.
 More specifically, this will be based on your personal investment objectives, time horizon, risk tolerance and any other stipulations that might be important to you.

 Because the firm is interested in the long-term success of its clients, it angles the majority of its investment decisions to securities that will remain a part of your portfolio for no less than a year.
 To avoid forcing everyone into this style of investment, though, it does implement short-term purchases, short sales, margin transactions and stock-picking as well.

 Wilbanks, Smith & Thomas Asset Management, LLC

 Wilbanks, Smith & Thomas Asset Management, LLC (WST) has a minimum investment amount of $1 million, though it may waive this requirement at its discretion.
 The fee-only firm evidently does this relatively often, as it currently works with far more non-high-net-worth clients than high-net-worth individuals.
 The firm, which is based in Norfolk, also has advisory relationships with financial institutions, retirement plans, estates, trusts, charitable organizations, foundations, businesses and pension and profit-sharing plans.

 The advisors at this firm have a number of certifications.
-This includes seven chartered financial analysts (CFAs), two certified financial planners (CFPs), one certified public accountant (CPA), one accredited investment fiduciary (AIF), one chartered alternative investment analyst (CAIA), one certified investment management analyst (CIMA) and one chartered market technician (CMT).
+This includes 10 chartered financial analysts (CFAs), four certified financial planners (CFPs), one certified public accountant (CPA), one accredited investment fiduciary (AIF), one chartered alternative investment analyst (CAIA) and one certified investment management analyst (CIMA).

 Wilbanks, Smith & Thomas Asset Management Background